The following info gives a construction overview of the American Ingenuity Panelized Dome Kit

 The American Ingenuity geodesic dome shell kit is designed with unique and practical materials.
-Ai developed simplified, effective construction techniques, invented a component panel and created a home which offers the ultimate in energy efficiency, strength and practicality.
-Ai has been in business, with the same owners, since 1976 and has domes in 47 states and thirteen foreign areas.
+Ai developed simplified, effective construction techniques, invented a component panel and building system which created a home, that offers the ultimate in energy efficiency, strength and practicality.
+Ai has been in business, with the same owners, since 1976 and has domes in 47 states and fifteen foreign areas.

 Whatever size floor plan you seek, whether for a modest starter home or a grand estate, American Ingenuity domes are flexible enough to adapt to your conditions.
 The dome kit can be a Do It Yourself project with panels assembled by owner builders or the home owner can hire a contractor who hires the independent kit assembly consultant.
 To view info about DIY, click on owner builder.